velartrill/velartrill.github.io/orig/kestrel.md

 "That," Lifuin answers weakly, "depends entirely on how long we wait to start shooting."

-"Do you have air raid shelters?"
+"Do you… have air raid shelters?"
+I ask, wincing a bit at my own question. *Air raid shelters* on an embassy campus?
+And here I was trying not to come across like a bloodthirsty, out-of-touch old soldier--

-"Yes."
+To my surprise, she nods.
 Aloud, she snaps an order in Ranuir.
 Then to me: "Everyone except defense personnel will be evacuated to the shelters.
 Your people included."

 "Can you make an exception?
 For Jay and Bear?"
 I clasp my hands behind my back.
 "I think I might need them."